OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 cd openvidu-call
 ```

-2) You will need node and NPM execute the app (frontend and backend).
-You can install them with in ubuntu with the following commands:
+2) You will need Node and NPM to run the app.
+You can install them in Linux with the following commands:

 ```bash
 sudo apt-get update